 - Being feminine

-- Striking a conversation tone even at the expense of *proper* grammar
+- Striking a conversational tone even at the expense of *proper* grammar

 Professionalism is where brand personality goes to die.